madoushi/sbt-sass/README.md

 which is based on [play-sass](https://github.com/jlitola/play-sass).
 Both plugins seem to be abandoned.
 Therefore we decided to create this project.

+The initial development of this plugin was sponsored by the [Wegtam UG](http://www.wegtam.org).

 ## Prerequisites

 A sass compiler needs to be installed for the plugin to work.
 This means